3."

 Therefore had Coleco Inc.

-already a whole new idea, they would build in RCA's CED System, known as a kind vinyl record, in a sealed
+They would build in RCA's CED System, known as a kind vinyl record, in a sealed

 box.